 - 1 large clove of garlic grated

 - ½ jalapeño pepper chopped small or grated optional

 - Wash cabbage and tear a large leaf off of the outside of the cabbage and set aside.

 - In a large bowl use a mandolin slicer or grater to grate cabbage into the bowl.

 - Mix in all other ingredients.
 I use a hand grater for the garlic, jalapeño, and ginger.

-- With a glove or a plastic bag on your hand massage cabbage.
-Mixing all the ingredients evenly in while you squeeze cabbage and massage to release juices from the cabbage.
+- With a glove or just with your hand massage cabbage.
+Mix all the ingredients evenly in while you squeeze cabbage and massage to release juices from the cabbage.
 You can also use a kraut pounder for less mess!

 - By the handfuls put kraut into a glass jar, packing it down tightly in the jar.
 Fill the jar leaving an inch headspace or so.

 - Push kraut down tightly allowing the liquid to rise above the cabbage in the jar.